Jin dynasty (1115–1234): Shizong (1161–1189)

 Although educated in the Chinese classics, Shizong was not as infatuated with Chinese culture as his predecessor, Wanyan Liang.
 He had a great nostalgia for the traditional Jurchen lifestyle of those who still lived in their ancestral homelands.
 He saw the increasingly Chinese way of life that the Jurchens adopted as a concerning development, so he passed edicts prohibiting them from adopting Chinese names or dress.
 He promoted the Jurchen language and culture; during his reign, a number of Chinese classics were translated into Jurchen, the Imperial Jurchen Academy was founded, and the imperial examinations started to be offered in the Jurchen language.
-The old center of power in Huining Prefecture was rebuilt and returned to its former status as Supreme Capital.
-In 1184-5, Shizong spent a year in the Supreme Capital to reminisce about his forefathers.
+The old centre of power in Huining Prefecture was rebuilt and returned to its former status as Supreme Capital.
+In 1184–5, Shizong spent a year in the Supreme Capital to reminisce about his forefathers.

 In the early 1180s, Shizong instituted a restructuring of 200 meng'an units to remove tax abuses and help Jurchens.
 Communal farming was encouraged.
 The Jin Empire prospered and had a large surplus of grain in reserve.
 Poor Jurchen families in the southern Routes (Daming and Shandong) Battalion and Company households tried to live the lifestyle of wealthy Jurchen families and avoid doing farming work by selling their own Jurchen daughters into slavery and renting their land to Han tenants.
 The wealthy Jurchens feasted and drank and wore damask and silk.
-The History of Jin says that Shizong took note and attempted to halt this behavior in 1181.
+The History of Jin says that Shizong took note and attempted to halt this behaviour in 1181.
 Shizong's reign was remembered as a time of comparative peace and prosperity, and the emperor himself was compared to the mythological rulers Yao and Shun.